stratum-mining/stratum/README.md

 Different portions of the library will be used depending on the use case and/or desired functionality.
 Some examples of different use-cases are:

+## 2.1 Miners

 1. A miner can use the proxy (`roles/sv2/mining-proxy`) to connect with a Sv2-compatible pool.

 1. A miner who runs a mining farm with SV1-compatible mining firmware mining to a Sv2-compatible pool, who wants to gain some of the security and efficiency improvements that Sv2 offers over Stratum V1 (Sv1).
 This Sv1<->Sv2 miner proxy does not support all the features of Sv2, therefore it should be used as a temporary measure before completely upgrading to Sv2-compatible firmware.
+   This Sv1<->Sv2 translation has not yet been implemented, but is currently being worked on.

+## 2.2 Pools

+1. A pool that wants to support Sv2 can deploy the open source binary crate (`roles/pool`) to offer an Sv2-compatible pool to their clients (miners participating in said pool).

+1. A pool that wants to build an Sv2 compatible pool in Rust will likely use the Rust helper library.

-1. A pool that wants to build a Sv2 compatible pool server.
+1. A pool that wants to build an Sv2 compatible pool not in Rust will likely use the Rust primitives as C library.

-1. A pool that wants to begin supporting Sv2 but is not yet ready to completely overhaul their existing Sv1 server can use these libraries to construct a Sv2<->Sv1 proxy server.
-This proxy server lives on the upstream pool end under the pool's control, between the downstream devices on the miner's side (either a miner's proxy or the mining devices themselves), and the most upstream Sv1 pool server.
-This most upstream Sv1 pool server is likely the already existing pool server logic.
-In this way, pools can begin supporting Sv2 without waiting to redo their entire server infrastructure to be Sv2 compatible only.
-This Sv2<->Sv1 pool proxy will only allow the pool to support a certain subset of the Sv2 protocol, and should be used as a temporary measure before completely upgrading to a Sv2-only pool.

-1. A Sv2- or Sv1-compatible pool that wants to offer job negotiation capabilities to their customers (miner's mining to their pool) can use this library to self-host a Job Negotiator and Template Provider (a minimum amount of modification is still required).

 ## 3. Structure
 ```